 Mr K says that he was cold called by a firm offering him a free pension review.
-He found the proposals from the firm to be attractive and agreed to the transfer of his pension savings from Aviva (and another firm).
+He found the proposals from the firm to be attractive and agreed to the transfer of his pension savings from Phoenix (and also from A).
 Mr K says he was told that by investing his pension savings in an overseas property scheme he would receive a better return on his investments..

-Mr K completed the paperwork the firm provided that created a new company that would employ Mr K, and set up a SSAS to provide him with pension benefits after it received the transfers from Aviva and the other provider.
-Aviva received the request for the transfer of Mr K's pension savings in February 2014 via the automated Origo Options system.
+Mr K completed the paperwork the firm provided that created a new company that would employ Mr K, and set up a SSAS to provide him with pension benefits after it received the transfers from Phoenix and from A. Phoenix received a request for the transfer of Mr K's pension savings in early September 2014.
+It completed the request later that month.

-In his letter of complaint Mr K said that during the entire transfer process there was no effective communication from Aviva to him.
-In particular he said that Aviva should have warned him that his transfer request might be as a result of a scam, and warned him about the risks he was facing.
-Mr K said that those warnings would have resulted in him cancelling the transfer activity.
+Mr K says that during the entire transfer process there was no effective communication from Phoenix to him.
+In particular he says that Phoenix should have warned him that his transfer request might be as a result of a scam, and warned him about the risks he was facing.
+Mr K says that those warnings would have resulted in him cancelling the transfer activity.

 Mr K's complaint has been assessed by one of our investigators.
-He accepted that Aviva might have done more in its communication with Mr K before the first tranche of transfers.
-But he noted that Aviva had warned Mr K about the dangers of the transfer before the final two policies were transferred.
-Since Mr K didn't stop the second part of the transfer when he received those warnings, our investigator didn't think that further communication with Mr K at the time of the first transfer would have made a difference.
+He accepted that Phoenix might have been expected to do more in its communication with Mr K. But he didn't think that further communication with Mr K would have resulted in him stopping the transfer.
 So he didn't think the complaint should be upheld.